 If a person has had a blow to the head and develops a headache then a healthcare professional should be consulted immediately.

 Indomethacin is a non-steroidal anti-inflammatory medication that is successful in treating ice pick headaches.
 Other drug options include gabapentin, cyclooxygenase-2 inhibitors, and melatonin.
+Many of these are available to purchase online.

 A headache can be a warning sign for something more serious, such as a stroke or meningitis.
 People should always seek medical help if a headache develops after a blow to the head.